-Risk and opportunity management is of paramount importance to EADS, given the complex and volatile business environment in which EADS operates.
-A comprehensive set of risk and opportunity management procedures and activities across EADS makes up the EADS Enterprise Risk Management ("ERM") system.
+Risk and opportunity management is of paramount importance to the Company, given the complex and volatile business environment in which the Company operates.
+A comprehensive set of risk and opportunity management procedures and activities across the Company makes up the Company's Enterprise Risk Management ("ERM") system.

-The objective of the ERM system is to create and preserve value for EADS' stakeholders.
-It is designed and operated to effectively identify potential events that may affect EADS, manage risk to be within the defined risk tolerance, identify and manage opportunities, and provide reasonable assurance regarding the achievement of targets.
-To achieve this, EADS seeks to have one integrated, consistent, comprehensive, efficient and transparent ERM system, using the same understanding, practice and language.
-It seeks to embed the risk management philosophy into EADS culture, in order to make risk and opportunity management a regular and everyday process for employees.
+The objective of the ERM system is to create and preserve value for the Company's stakeholders.
+It is designed and operated to effectively identify potential events that may affect the Company, manage risk to be within the defined risk tolerance, identify and manage opportunities, and provide reasonable assurance regarding the achievement of targets.
+To achieve this, the Company seeks to have one integrated, consistent, comprehensive, efficient and transparent ERM system, using the same understanding, practice and language.
+It seeks to embed the risk management philosophy into the Company culture, in order to make risk and opportunity management a regular and everyday process for employees.

-The Board of Directors and EADS top management regard ERM as a key management process to steer the Company and enable management to effectively deal with risks and opportunities.
-The advanced ERM capabilities and organisation that EADS is seeking to progressively implement can provide a competitive advantage to the extent they successfully achieve the following:
+The Board of Directors and the Company's top management regard ERM as a key management process to steer the Company and enable management to effectively deal with risks and opportunities.
+The advanced ERM capabilities and organisation that the Company is seeking to progressively implement can provide a competitive advantage to the extent they successfully achieve the following:

-- strategy: the selection of high level strategic objectives, supporting the EADS vision and consistent with risk appetite; - operations: the effectiveness and efficiency of operations and resource allocation; the delivery of products on time and in accordance with cost and quality objectives; the capability to achieve performance and financial targets; the implementation of risk-enabled decisions and managerial processes; - reporting: reliability of reporting, in particular financial reporting; and - compliance: compliance with applicable laws and regulations.
+- ¬Strategy: the selection of high level strategic objectives, supporting the Company's vision and consistent with risk appetite; - Operations: the effectiveness and efficiency of operations and resource allocation; the delivery of products on time and in accordance with cost and quality objectives; the capability to achieve performance and financial targets; the implementation of risk-enabled decisions and managerial processes; - Reporting: reliability of reporting, in particular financial reporting; and - $\neg$ Compliance: compliance with applicable laws and regulations.